A Journey of Discovery

 Like no other developmental stage in a student’s life, the period of 11 to 14 years is a dynamic period of change and growth.
 Our Middle School responds to this transition by providing an important bridge between the self-contained environment of elementary school and the self-reliant approach of high school.
 Students with varied interests, talents, and abilities excel and strengthen in the CSS Middle School.
 Students begin to broaden their academic horizon within a safe, supportive, and challenging college-bound environment.
 With smaller classes, our students become acquainted quickly and develop lasting friendships.
 They have the opportunity to become leaders, to volunteer in the community, and to challenge themselves and one another as independent thinkers and problem solvers.
 Most importantly they learn more about who they are, figure out their strengths and weaknesses, and discover their passions.

 Regular Communication with Parents

-Communication between the student, teacher, and parents is frequent:
+Communication between the student, teacher, and parents are frequent:

-- The Kodiak Weekly is emailed to every family on a weekly basis.
-We use this to provide parents with calendar updates, important announcements and general reminders.
+- The Kodiak ROAR and the Kodiak Bulletin are emailed to every family on a weekly basis.
+We use these communication methods to provide parents with calendar updates, important announcements, and general reminders.

-Every Middle School student has a faculty advisor who monitors progress, sets goals, establishes a supportive relationship, and communicates regularly with parents to ensure students stay “on target.”
-Our weekly advisor meetings focus on organization and study skills, peer relations, and self-esteem, and social and emotional growth.
+Every Middle School student has a faculty advisor who monitors their progress, sets goals, establishes a supportive relationship, and communicates regularly with parents to ensure students stay “on target”.
+Our weekly advisor meetings focus on organization and study skills, peer relations, self-esteem, and social and emotional growth.